xiangivyli/pm25_monitoring/README.md

 ├── README.md #this file
 ├── abseil-cpp #library to support airflow-provider-duckdb package ├── airflow
+│   ├── docker-compose.override.yml # mount volumes for containers, especially for the shared database
 │   ├── Dockerfile
 │   ├── README.md
 │   ├── dags #all pipelines are defined in this folder